 The tale of an English Mormon family and the day the cracks in their lives yawn into chasms, as savagely funny as it is tragic.

-As the narrative baton passes from one Leeke to the next, disaster inexorably looms.
-Except that nothing goes according to plan, and the outcome is as unexpected as it is shocking.
+As the day progresses, a meltdown looms.
+Except that nothing goes according to anyone's plan, and the outcome is as unexpected as it is shocking.
 Laced with black humour and giving an unusual insight into the Mormon way of life, this is a superbly orchestrated and arresting tale of human folly and foibles and what counts in times of crisis.